PEARSON

 Returns:

-A number, the correlation coefficient.
+A real, the correlation coefficient.

 Example: